sktime/sktime/docs/source/get_involved/governance.rst

 Controls and compliance:

-* ensuring that decision making on funding and expenditures are carried out according to internal policy by the decision making commitees.
+* ensuring that decision making on funding and expenditures are carried out according to internal policy by the decision making committees.
   They should recuse themselves from any decision making on funding and expenditures.
 * complies with the ``sktime`` code of conduct at any time, especially provisions on fiscal transparency, and ensures the code of conduct